sleepingkingstudios/rspec-sleeping_king_studios/README.md

 Verifies that the actual object can be constructed using :new.
 Can take an optional number of arguments.

-_Note:_ Not guaranteed to work with Ruby 2.0 keyword arguments.
-Caveat lector.

 **How To Use:**

     expect(described_class).to construct.with(1).arguments